Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 If you write a new test function, it is helpful if you can provide a variant of the test that passes, to help locate the cause of the bug.

 Note that unit tests have easy access to internal interfaces of individual library modules.
-When demonstrating a vulnerability, make sure that the victim code only uses public interfaces.
+A violation of an internal contract does not demonstrate a vulnerability.
+A violation of a public contract, reached by using internal functions, does not demonstrate a vulnerability either.
+To demonstrate a vulnerability, make sure that the victim code only uses public interfaces.

 ### PoC using SSL test programs